mehmetcanbudak/eurorack-stereo-audio-mux/parts/README.md

   * try find component with existing
     * eagle footprints
     * 3d model for CAM
+  * else create footprint, schematic representations and 3d model for CAM

 # project parts
 These parts are ideal for this project: